KyaDLFiles/kyadlfiles.github.io/templates/technical/index.md

 # Preface
 ## Cheat Engine, cheat tables and PCSX2
-Me and other members who are investigating the inner workings of Kya DL use [Cheat Engine](https://www.cheatengine.org/) to find variables and save the findings in a cheat table file, because it's a very powerful and flexible program.
+Me and other members who are investigating the inner workings of Kya DL use ?[Cheat Engine](https://www.cheatengine.org/) to find variables and save the findings in a cheat table file, because it's a very powerful and flexible program.

-I'll be uploading my cheat tables (which also include contributions from other members of the server) in [a separate repository](https://github.com/KyaDLFiles/Kya_DL_cheat_tables), which includes instructions on how to use CE with PCSX2 >1.6
+I'll be uploading my cheat tables (which also include contributions from other members of the server) in ?[a separate repository](https://github.com/KyaDLFiles/Kya_DL_cheat_tables), which includes instructions on how to use CE with PCSX2 >1.6

-## Wording regarding pointers, addresses and offsets
+## Pointers, addresses and offsets
 All addresses and offsets are always hexadecimal.

 When talking about a pointer address, this page uses a terminology similar to CE: to get to the desired address, take the 4-byte number **stored** at the *pointer base address*, add the *offset* to that number, and the result is the actual memory address storing that particular variable.